telerik/blazor-docs/knowledge-base/grid-filter-edit-enum.md

 As of **2.15.0**, the grid provides enum filtering and editing through dropdowns out-of-the-box without any additional code.

-To control how the enum values will be shown, decorate them with [`Display` attributes](https://learn.microsoft.com/en-us/dotnet/api/microsoft.openapi.attributes.displayattribute) and set the `Name` property.
-The Grid will use the `Name` value for the editors.
+To control how each enum value will show in the filtering DropDownList, decorate it with the [`Display` attribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.openapi.attributes.displayattribute) and set the `Name` property.
+The Grid will use the `Name` value also for the default column editor.
 If you do not use a `[Display(Name = "...")]` attribute, the Grid will take the string representation of the enum value.

 >important At the time of writing, [enum DisplayName attributes are ignored in view mode of the Grid](https://feedback.telerik.com/blazor/1521947-enum-displayname-attributes-are-ignored-in-view-mode-of-the-grid).
 Follow the item to be notified for the fix.